imnewbenice/base-escape-locks/start_README.md

 2. Or in GitHub Pages, manually set `/start.html` as your launch link

 ---
 This file is meant to give structure without limitations.
 Use it your way!
+This file can be edited freely to match your escape room theme and flow.